 The Mabel Dodge Luhan House, the Harwood Museum of Art, the Kit Carson Home & Museum - these are just some of the fascinating destinations to explore fine and modern art, to dive into history and to understand Taos and the people who've shaped its artistic and cultural landscapes.
+Learn more below.

 San Francisco de Asis Church has become an icon of Northern New Mexico, in no small part to Georgia O'Keeffe's painting of the back of the church, much like Monet's studies of the door of Chartres Cathedral.
+Learn more below.

 Cordova, Truchas, and Ojo Sarco, small towns along the high-road to Taos, feature galleries sellings woodcarvings, pottery, rugs, and other local arts and crafts.
 In Las Trampas, an 18th-century mission church is one of New Mexico's best-preserved examples of Spanish Colonial architecture.
 Pick up NM 518 at Peñasco and wind your way through the Carson National Forest to US 68 at Ranchos de Taos, where you'll see the famous San Francisco de Assisi Church, photographed and painted by many artists.

 Take off on lightweight snowshoes along the scenic back country tails with our partner Heritage Inspirations for a day of fun in the snow like no other.
 Guide Angelisa Murray leads guests on a two-hour walk through the beautiful Amole Canyon in the Carson National Forest (at an elevation of 8,150 feet).
 Tours include snowshoe and pole rentals, a gourmet pack lunch and transportation to and from the trail.
-Learn more on the Heritage Inspirations website and book your room package by calling 575.779.5516.
+Learn more below on the Heritage Inspirations website and book your room package by calling 575.779.5516.

 The Taos Ski Valley, a world-class ski resort 30-minutes from the heart of Taos, comprises 110 trails over nearly 1,300 acres with a 3,281-foot vertical drop.
 The road to the ski area winds through the beautiful Sangre de Cristo Mountains making for a perfect preamble to a day of enjoying some of the best skiing and snowboarding conditions in the world.
 The mountain offers diverse terrain for skiers and riders of all levels and features one of the highest chairlifts in North America: The Kachina Peak Lift.
 Guests of El Monte Sagrado can enjoy fare-free service to the Taos Ski Valley through the 341 TSV Green.
-Learn more.
+Learn more below.

 Owner & Guide